offbyfour/Scrap_Shredder/Hardware/README.md

 ### Spacers

-Spacers can be made of of aluminum as they are not meant to do any work.
+Spacers can be made of aluminum as they are not meant to do any work.
 Their main job is to space out the blades.

 ![image](https://github.com/user-attachments/assets/f83cb0f9-dd98-4b74-b3ca-b0831cacb9d6)